mtsokol/jax-ai-stack/docs/JAX_time_series_classification.md

 nnx.display(model)
 ```

-## Training
+## Train the Model

-To train our model we construct an `nnx.Optimizer` object with our model and a selected
+To train our Flax model we need to construct an `nnx.Optimizer` object with our model and
+a selected optimization algorithm.
+The optimizer object manages the model’s parameters and
+applies gradients during training.

-optimization algorithm.
-We're going to use Adam optimizer, which is a popular choice
+We're going to use [Adam optimizer](https://optax.readthedocs.io/en/latest/api/optimizers.html#adam),
-for Deep Learning models:
+a popular choice for Deep Learning models.
+We'll use it through
+[Optax](https://optax.readthedocs.io/en/latest/index.html), an optimization library developed for JAX.

 ```{code-cell} ipython3
 num_epochs = 300